shareaholic/shareaholic_for_drupal/README.txt

 = 7.x-3.29 =
 * Bugfix: Fix for Cloudflare compatibility
+* Bugfix: We’ve further improved the server connectivity check.
+If you’ve been getting the ‘retry’ error message after installing Shareaholic, this one is for you.

 = 7.x-3.28 =
 * Bugfix: Updating social counts library to be php7 compatible